 Adjusted Gross Margin is a non-GAAP financial measure.
 We define Adjusted Gross Margin as revenue less cost of operations, exclusive of depreciation and amortization expense.
 We define Adjusted Gross Margin Percentage as Adjusted Gross Margin divided by total revenues.
 We believe that Adjusted Gross Margin is useful as a supplemental measure of our operating profitability.
 Adjusted Gross Margin is impacted primarily by the pricing trends for service operations and cost of operations, including labor rates for service technicians, volume and per compression unit costs for lubricant oils and coolants, quantity and pricing of routine preventative maintenance on compression units and property tax rates on compression units.
 Adjusted Gross Margin should not be considered an alternative to, or more meaningful than, gross margin or any other measure of financial performance presented in accordance with GAAP.
 Moreover, Adjusted Gross Margin as presented may not be comparable to similarly titled measures of other companies.
 Because we capitalize assets, depreciation and amortization of equipment is a necessary element of our costs.
-To compensate for the limitations of Adjusted Gross Margin, to evaluate our operating profitability.
+To compensate for the limitations of Adjusted Gross Margin as a measure of our performance, we believe that it is important to consider gross margin determined under GAAP, as well as Adjusted Gross Margin, to evaluate our operating profitability.